Tibebu-ES/enb-api/README.md

 This is an API implementation for the Electronic Noticing System web APP.
 8Java Spring Boot* Framework is used.

+# Documentation
+Documentation can be found [here](https://tibebu-es.github.io/enb-api/)

-# Usage
+# Features

-## Adding Notice Contents to an existing Notice
+* Adding Notice Contents to an existing Notice
-## Deleting Notice Contents of an  existing Notice
+* Deleting Notice Contents of an  existing Notice